Head of Denver airport doesn’t need waiver to lead the FAA, Biden administration says - NewsBreak

-Phillip A. Washington speaks at a nomination hearing with the Senate Commerce, Science and Transportation Committee on Capitol Hill on March 01, 2023, in Washington, DC.
-The committee met to discuss the nomination for Washington to be Administrator of the Federal Aviation Administration.
-Washington is currently the CEO of the Denver International Airport.
+Phillip A. Washington speaks at a nomination hearing with the Senate Commerce, Science and Transportation Committee on Capitol Hill on March 1, 2023, in Washington, DC.
 (Photo by Anna Moneymaker/Getty Images)

 President Joe Biden’s nominee to lead the Federal Aviation Administration — the CEO of Denver International Airport — does not need a congressional waiver to allow him to serve in the role, the U.S. Transportation Department’s top lawyer said in a Thursday letter to Congress.